YBIGTA/26th-summer-NotebookLocal/inference-server/QUICKSTART.md

 # 🚀 QuickStart Guide

-Get your hybrid PostgreSQL + Weaviate RAG system running in 3 steps!
+Get your comprehensive PDF processing and RAG system running in 3 steps!

 ## ⚡ 3-Step Setup